Lead Aprons

 Lead Apron Check Software

-Testing Lead Aprons is a requirement that comes from State X-Ray Boards and other regulatory bodies such as The Joint Commission (TJC, JCAHO), Det Norske Veritas (DNV) and has been in place for many years.
+Testing Lead Aprons is a requirement from State X-Ray Boards and other regulatory bodies such as The Joint Commission (TJC, JCAHO) and Det Norske Veritas (DNV), and has been in place for many years.

 "ApronCheck.com has solved the identification and methodology problem."